mnguye95/personal-blog/src/posts/forward-sms-message-to-discord-channel-using-twilio-functions.md

 Start by click on this icon on your Discord app.
 ![Create Discord Server Button](/assets/images/forward-sms-message-to-discord-channel-using-twilio-functions/create-server-button.jpg "Create Discord Server Button")
-Go through the steps, name your server, and voila.
-You got yourself a Discord server.
+Go through the steps and name your server.

 Next, find a channel you would like to send messages to.
 Click on this icon to "Edit Channel".